This basic Paleo meatballs recipe is the perfect replacement for any old non-Paleo friendly recipe you might have.

 - 1 onion, diced

-- Place all the ingredients in a bowl and mix together.
+- Place all the ingredients in a bowl and mix.
 The more you work the mixture, the better they will keep their shape and not fall apart.

-- Make into meatballs, I use about 1 Tbsp. measurement for each meatball.
+- Roll into balls using about one tablespoon for each meatball.

-- In a frying pan, place about 1 Tbsp. of a paleo friendly fat such as coconut oil.
+- In a frying pan, place about one tablespoon of a Paleo-friendly fat such as coconut oil.